-Our proposed method also makes use of automatically generated labels on a large quantity of cheaply-mined data, \ie extant proof artifacts.
-The notable differences from existing methods are (1) our auxiliary tasks are specifically designed for theorem proving, and (2) most of the existing text-based self-supervised methods use auxiliary tasks for pretraining, whereas we investigate whether co-training can bring further benefits and make better use of auxiliary tasks.

-\subparagraph{Machine learning with proof artifacts} The idea of mining low-level proof artifacts was previously explored in the context of automated lemma extraction~\cite{DBLP:journals/jsc/KaliszykU15, DBLP:conf/frocos/KaliszykUV15}.
-It has also been previous observed that training on fully elaborated Coq terms~\cite{DBLP:conf/cade/NiePLG20} helps with a downstream theorem naming task.
+\subparagraph{Machine learning with proof artifacts} The idea of mining low-level proof artifacts was previously explored by Kaliszyk and Urban in the context of automated lemma extraction~\citep{DBLP:journals/jsc/KaliszykU15, DBLP:conf/frocos/KaliszykUV15}.
+It has also been previously observed that training on fully elaborated Coq terms~\citep{DBLP:conf/cade/NiePLG20} helps with a downstream theorem naming task.
 However, similar to previous work on skip-tree training, their dataset focuses solely on theorem statements, \ie types, does not cover the far more complex proof terms, and does not evaluate the effect of such training on theorem proving evaluations.

-While there exist environments and datasets for other formal mathematics libraries~\cite{DBLP:conf/iclr/KaliszykCS17,li2021isarstep, DBLP:journals/corr/abs-1806-00608, DBLP:journals/jar/KaliszykU15a}, {\sc LeanStep} is the first and only tactic proof dataset for the Lean theorem prover.
+While there exist environments and datasets for other formal mathematics libraries~\citep{DBLP:conf/iclr/KaliszykCS17,li2021isarstep, DBLP:journals/corr/abs-1806-00608, DBLP:journals/jar/KaliszykU15a}, {\sc LeanStep} is the first and only tactic proof dataset for the Lean theorem prover.
 This makes available a large set of formal mathematical data to researchers covering a diverse and deep spectrum of pure mathematics.
 Moreover, {\sc LeanStep} is unique in that it contains both high-level human-written tactics as well as kernel-level proof terms, which enables the extraction of self-supervised tasks for PACT (\Cref{subsec:pact}).